jaredsilver/edsurge-independent/apply.md

 order: 2
 ---

-# Be a Fall 2017 EdSurge Independent Fellow
+# Become an EdSurge Independent Fellow

 The Fall 2017 EdSurge Independent Cohort will take place beginning the week of September # and ending the week of December #. **Applications are due August # at 11:59pm PT.**